realFrogboy/Cpp-course/6_OpenCL/README.md

         ./bitonic_sort_test

 Program generates 10 sequences of 2^20 floats, sort them and check answers.
 Also it compares time spent by bitonic sort and time spent by std::sort.

+        ./gtest

+Run gtests with handmade sequences and corner cases.